ggosti/fcGMM/README.md

 ```
 The flag `--dim` set the number of dimation which can be 1 to 3.
 The `--preprocessing` flag allows to set the threshod for forward scattering (FSC-A) and
 side scattering (SSCA).
-It also allows to treshold outliers using the estimate of the density function of the scatter plot computed using a gaussina kernel.
+It also allows to treshold outliers using the estimate of the density function of the scatter plot computed using a gaussin kernel.

 ![plot](./preproc.png)